-The tasting is a very personal one on one experience with Tom – who is usually available on the weekdays.
-A visit here is by appointment for serious wine enthusiasts and is arranged around Tom’s schedule.
+The winery is located just off of 3rd Avenue (not to be confused with 3rd Street in Napa) and is situated on a hillside under many oak trees.
+A visit and tasting is a very personal experience, typically with Tom – who is usually available on the weekdays.
+Visits are appointment only for serious wine enthusiasts and are arranged around Tom’s schedule.
 Since Tom is responsible for most aspects of this winery and is also involved in other winery projects – when you request an appointment, it will help if you have a few suggested times.

 This is a unique opportunity to meet with a long time Napa winemaker, someone who has seen a lot of changes in the valley and worked numerous harvests and is extremely well versed on a number of wine topics.

-Typically you will taste several wines in the “fireplace” room and then walk next door for a few barrel samples.
-He has a large variety of various wines at any one time in the barrel and this part of your tasting can be very interesting as you can try many wines in various stages.
+Visitors to the property will typically taste several wines in the “fireplace” room and then walk next door for a few barrel samples.
+Farella houses a large variety of various wines at any one time in barrel and part of your tasting involves sample select wines – all in various stages of their development.

 NOTE: In February 2017 the Outland collective wine salon opened (of which Farella is one of three partner wineries represented) on Franklin Street in downtown Napa along with Samantha Sheehan of Poe Wines (Poe makes wine in Napa but from mainly Sonoma & Mendocino wines) and Forlorn Hope wines (see our review of Outland Wines).